ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/install-ams-at-digital-ocean.md

 ---
 title: How to Install Ant Media Server on Digital Ocean with just One Click
-description: A short description of this page
+description: Install Ant Media Server on Digital Ocean with just One Click
-keywords: [Ant Media Server Documentation, Ant Media Server Tutorials]
+keywords: [How to Install Ant Media Server on Digital Ocean with just One Click, One Click Application, Digital Ocean, Ant Media Server Documentation, Ant Media Server Tutorials]
 sidebar_position: 8
 ---